vernonclarke/SPNfinal/README.md

 The provided code was executed on a `MacBook M2 pro 32GB`.
 We have tried to ensure that the code works on other operating systems but it's inevitable that errors and bugs exist.

-In order to make this code accessible for publication, it is necessary to create a permanent public repository with a citable DOI using, for example, `Zenodo` to archive GitHub packages the shared code.
+In order to make this code accessible for publication, it is necessary to create a permanent public repository with a citable DOI using, for example using `Zenodo` to archive a version of this `GitHub` package.

 If any bug fixes are necessary (most likely related to providing help on other operating systems), it will be provided as an update on the parent [`GitHub` page](https://github.com/vernonclarke/SPNfinal).